-6.Ask: a) general questions; b) special questions to which the underlined words are the answers.
+6. Ask questions to underlined words.

 1. They will be glad to see you.
 2. I shall meet them again in two days.
-3. We shall see your friend to-morrow.
+3. We shall see your friend tomorrow.
 4. My brother will be on leave in May.
 5. She will keep in mind my request.
 6. She will not allow her children to play on the road.
 7. I shall give her a valuable present.
 8. He will go to the post-office to wire to his mother.
 9. I shall be a second year student next year.
 10. Tomorrow they will be far from here.
 11. It will rain hard in the afternoon.
 12. In Teberda you will see high mountains, glaciers, beautiful streams and mountain lakes.